rwblickhan/astro-rwblickhan.org/src/content/logs/books-2024.md

 7. *The Weirdness of the World*, Eric Schwitzgebel
 8. *Foundry*, Eliot Peper
 9. 🔁 *The Great Gatsby*, F. Scott Fitzgerald
+10. *The Wonderful Wizard of Oz*, L. Frank Baum

 ## Skimmed